-Introduction to the Course, Freestyle Coach Pathway, Role and Remit and British Canoeing Awarding Body Coaching Pathway:
+Introduction to the Course, Coach Award Pathway, Role and Remit and British Canoeing Awarding Body Coach Pathway:

-- Provide an overview of the journey to Freestyle Coach Assessment and the options, along with the role and remit of a Freestyle Coach; - Provide an overview of the qualifications beyond Freestyle Coach
+Provide an overview of the journey to Polo Coach Assessment and the options;

-Assessment to allow further individual discussion as is required during the course;

-- Quick run through of programme for the course and in more detail Day 1; - Identify resources (eLearning, books, etc.) available for them to get stuck into.
+- Provide an overview of the role and remit of a Polo Coach; - Provide an overview of the options beyond the Coach Award to allow further individual discussion as is required during course; - Quick run through of programme for the course and in more detail Day 1; - Identify resources (eLearning, books, etc.) available for them to get stuck into.